 The hierarchy of elements and their type definitions are specified in the gtfs-realtime.proto file.

 This text file is used to generate the necessary libraries in your choice of programming language.
 These libraries provide the classes and functions needed for generating valid GTFS realtime feeds.
-The libraries not only make feed creation easier but also ensure that only valid feeds are produced.
+The libraries make feed creation easier and ensure that only valid feeds are produced.

-To participate in discussions around GTFS realtime and suggest changes and additions to the specification, join the GTFS realtime discussion group.
+To participate in discussions on GTFS realtime and suggest changes or additions to the specification, join the GTFS realtime discussion group.

 Additional resources are available on the Community page.